Travel Adventures of an Edmontonian

 Adventures in Europe: Hook of Holland, the Netherlands to Berlin, Germany

 I have spent the last week cycling from the Hook of Holland to Berlin.
-I am blogging about the cycling at my cycling blog (https://cyclingedmontonian.blogspot.ca/), but here are some photos of places I stayed along the way, mostly along with my wife Diana.
+I am blogging about the cycling at my cycling blog (https://cyclingedmontonian.blogspot.ca/), but here are some photos of places I stayed along the way, mostly with my wife Diana who joined me in Europe on May 18.

 Saturday, 17 May 2025